tox-dev/tox-travis/README.rst

 Note that Travis won't run all the envs simultaneously, because it's build matrix is only aware of the Python versions.
-Only one Travis build will be run per Python version, unless other settings are sepecified in the Travis build matrix.
+Only one Travis build will be run per Python version, unless other settings are specified in the Travis build matrix.